neetjn/r-localize/README.md

 |--------|------|---------|----------|--------|
 | 5.0+ ✔ |  ✔   | 4.0+ ✔  | 11.50+ ✔ | 5.0+ ✔ |

-**r-localize** was developed using Riot.js 3, support previous versions is not available.
+This project was developed using Riot.js 3, support previous versions is not available.

 ### Usage